 Similar to other reaches in Park County, the extent of flood irrigation has dropped in the reach since 1950, and the amount of sprinkler and pivot irrigation has increased.
-Reach PC4 has seen a net expansion of about 150 acres of irrigated lands since 1950, with about half of the expansion into sprinkler irrigation and the other half into pivot.
+Reach PC5 has seen a net expansion of about 150 acres of irrigated lands since 1950, with most of the expansion into pivot.
+There has also been 100 acres of exurban development in Reach PC5 since 1950.
+There is one boat ramp at RM 542.5 at the Point of Rocks Fishing Access.